lance27866854/Eye-Direction-Detector-for-mobile-devices/README.md

 # Eye Direction Detector for mobile devices

 ## Abstract

 According to the statistical data from Apple, people open their cellphones roughly 80 times per day.
 This is a huge number that people actually spend approximately 400 seconds (80 times \* 4 seconds) per day accessing their cellphones.
 To reduce the access time, considering security issues, we could not simply remove the screen lock, and instead we add some mechanisms to the lock.
 Specifically, we came upon the solution that combines face recognition and face ID systems to provide us a short cut to access applications.
-Without the time of transition from screen lock page to main page and to point a icon, it provides not only convenience but efficacy.
+Without the time of transition from screen lock page to main page and to point an icon, it provides not only convenience but efficacy.
 When people open their cellphones, their faces would be displayed surrounded by icons of applications.
-Simply moving eyes in the direction of the app intened to open, people can fast access the app without the overhead of transition.
+Simply moving eyes in the direction of the app intended to open, people can fast access the app without the overhead of transition.

 <img src="images/1.png" height="240">

 This project is focused on the part in technical level.
-The goal is to design an algorithm by which we could detect the eye-movement on an input image. precise detection is quite difficult since the appearance-based modle is not quite robust in respond to changeable light conditions and environments.
+The goal is to design an algorithm by which we could detect the eye-movement on an input image. precise detection is quite difficult since the appearance-based model is not quite robust in respond to changeable light conditions and environments.

 ## Related works

-There are two popular ways to detect eye movement which are called model-based detection and appearance-based detection respectively. model-based process [1][2] requires instruments such as high-resolution infrared cameras which are usually not installed on cellphones, while things are favorable toward appearance-based models which require no extra instrumnet, and also there are more and more researches dived into CNNs and some results showed that appearance-based models were theoretically acceptable in term of its accuracy.
+There are two popular ways to detect eye movement which are called model-based detection and appearance-based detection respectively. model-based process [1][2] requires instruments such as high-resolution infrared cameras which are usually not installed on cellphones, while things are favorable toward appearance-based models which require no extra instrument, and also there are more and more researches dived into CNNs and some results showed that appearance-based models were theoretically acceptable in term of its accuracy.
 Still, Appearance-based models are sensitive insofar as diminutive fluctuation on pixel values might make the prediction totally different, which makes the detection inefficient and hardly can be put into practice.

 Appearance-based models are build by the mapping relationship between pixel values and eyes' properties.
 Some applied old-fashion ways like Haar wavelet and SVM to classify images of eyes [4].
 Recently, due to the improvement of computational ability, methods with neuron networks are available and thus people tend to use CNNs to tackle CV problems.
 For example, [5] used cascaded models to predict the position of pupils, [10] took advantage of Viola-Jones algorithm to find human eyes' position and classified them into 9 directions.
 Based on those researches, we designed a computational process to achieve this complex task.

 ## Methods

 To make the abstract problem clear, we introduced the input-output relationship below.
 The input vector X={x|x1,x2,...xn is a 3-d tensor with size Width\*Height\*3} represents the images gathered by the cellphone camera and the output set A={a1,a2,a3,a4,a5} represents different instructions that user gave.
 Our goal is to build the mapping relationship from X to A. Assume P_pred is the probability that the user took a certain action of action space, then we have:

 <img src="images/2.png" width="650">

 The workflow is shown below.
-We splited this complicated mapping relationship into two sub-parts.
+We split this complicated mapping relationship into two sub-parts.
 The first one is responsible for finding the eyes' position and classifying them as right eyes or left eyes.
-We will propose N candidate regions first and train a classifier to cataglorize them into right eye, left eye or not eye.
+We will propose N candidate regions first and train a classifier to categorize them into right eye, left eye or not eye.
 The second part takes the information (cropped images and labels) received from the first part to predict the actions.

 <img src="images/3.png" width="650">

 #### Region Proposal

 Convolution on the whole image, say image with size 540\*960, requires large computational resources and is impossible when it comes to real-time detection.
 [10] used Viola and Jones’ face detector to find features on faces fast.
-However, the downside of this method is that occulsions often make detection failed.
+However, the downside of this method is that occlusions often make detection failed.
 Hence, instead of taking advantage of features on the faces, we can predict possible eye regions with outlines of human's faces.
 Mentioned in [7], the outlines of human's eye lids and pupils are distinctly dark and easily detected.
 As a result, we can extract those lines as references for precise prediction.
 First, we convolve the images using three Gaussian kernels with different standard deviations and get three Gaussian images.
 After that, we convolve those Gaussian images with Sobel kernels to get the images with clear outlines.
-Now, we have 3 outline images in respect to different clearity based on one frame.
+Now, we have 3 outline images in respect to different clearness based on one frame.
 We then used a 5\*5 window to slide over the image.
 If the pixel value on the second outline image is the maximum over the 5\*5\*3 pixel values, we picked it as a candidate point.

 <img src="images/4.png" width="680">

 M points will be collected after the operation mentioned above.
 We sorted over those M points and get N points with largest pixel values.
-Larger the number N is, heavier overhead we will get when classifying them.
+Larger the number N is heavier overhead we will get when classifying them.
 The selection of the value of N depends on the accuracy and the running time.
 To strike the balance and find the optimum value, we did some trials over 5 different N value (N=50,100,150,200,250), and the results indicated that N=200 is the knee point which is the representation of desirable candidate points.

 <img src="images/5.png" width="400">